 An MLD with dot11QMFActivated equal to false shall maintain a transmit MMPDU timer for each MMPDU (except the frames that are excluded above).
 The transmit MMPDU timer shall be started when the MMPDU is passed to the MAC.

+For an MLD with dot11QMFActivated equal to false, the frame retry count and retry limit for each MMPDU that belongs to a TC that requires acknowledgment is implementation specific. (#6377)

-An MLD with dot11QMFActivated equal to false shall continue to deliver the failed individually addressed Management frame (except the frames that are excluded above) to an associated MLD on the setup links subject to additional constraints (see 35.3.6 (Link management))) until any of the following conditions occur:
+An MLD with dot11QMFActivated equal to false shall continue to deliver the failed individually addressed Management frame (except the frames that are excluded above) to an associated MLD on the setup links subject to additional constraints (see 35.3.6 (Link management))) until any of the following conditions occurs: (#8244)

 The retry limit is met.